 What if you had good friends and acquaintances in numerous countries abroad?
-First of all, you could go and visit them all, or invite them to be your guests, which increases your chances of travelling and makes your stay in a foreign country more pleasant.
-Besides that, knowing people from different nations opens your mind to learning about their traditions and lifestyle, which will contribute to broadening your horizons and knowledge on the diverse cultures and places around the globe.
+First of all, you could go and visit them all, or invite them to your guests, which increases your chances of travelling and makes your stay more pleasant.
+Besides that, knowing people from different nations and learning about their traditions and lifestyle, which will contribute to broadening your horizons and knowledge of the various cultures and places around the globe.
+Everyone is unique and can teach you something worth.
+Good connections are useful and develop as a person, but they are also interesting and make nice memories, opens your mind to learning about their traditions and lifestyle, which will contribute to broadening your horizons and knowledge on the diverse cultures and places around the globe.
 Everyone is unique and can teach you something worth.
 Good connections are useful and develop you as a person, but they’re also interesting and make nice memories.

 After you have spent some time at your university, you are aware of what the situation is like.
 But what does that mean in the other countries - what is better and what is worse?
 Maybe it is not a bad idea to get to know one other good thing and also benefit from its positives.
 Although, you might even appreciate the things in your home country more after it!in the other countries – what is better and what is worse?
 Maybe is not a bad idea to get to know one other educational system to make a good comparison and also benefit from its positives.
 Although, you might even appreciate the things in your home country more after it!

 If you have a foreign language, then you would probably be interested in putting your knowledge into practice.
 And the best way to do it is in a "real environment", where you will need to use the language in order to communicate.
 If you are in this situation the opportunity to improve your skills is quite high.
 However, as a native speaker, it will be harder to speak with you.
 Do not let them do so, this is your fluent in their native tongue!